callmekriztal/overthewire/leviathan/leviathan0-7.md

 this means that whenever we do the cat when we do cat file it will cat the file and encounter the ; and escalates to next level

-escalated to next level shell
+escalated to next level shell(why? printfile was a setuid file so it have the ownership of leviathan 3) did cat /etc/leviathan_pass/leviathan3

-did cat /etc/leviathan_pass/leviathan3
+got the password for lvl3

 lvl3